 Download a Welcome Packet

 Welcome to Speak Up!
-We’ve created a welcome packet with shortened versions of our promotional materials in case you need quick and simple ideas for promoting the survey.
+We’ve created a welcome packet with shortened versions of our promotional materials in case you need quick and simple ideas for promoting Speak Up.
 This virtual packet includes general information about Speak Up, instructions, ideas for how you can use your data, flyers, and more.
 For your convenience, we’ve included both a PDF version and an editable Microsoft Word document version of the packet – feel free to make any changes to the text.
-We hope this helps you prepare for this year’s survey!
+We hope this helps you prepare for this year’s online data collection process!

 General Speak Up Information Flyer

 Start spreading the word about Speak Up to your community!
 Share this speak up flyer with your staff, parents and local community members.
-Provides background information on the Speak Up Research project, available surveys, question topics and benefits of participation.
+Provides background information on the Speak Up Research project, available audience data collections, question topics and benefits of participation.
 Also a great email, newsletter or email template!

 About Speak Up Flyer

-This informational flyer is a great way to create awareness about the survey by sharing the WHO, WHAT, WHEN, WHERE and WHY of Speak Up.
-The flyer explains the background of the Speak Up project, Project Tomorrow’s mission as well as the benefits of participating in the survey.
+This informational flyer is a great way to create awareness about Speak Up.
+The flyer explains the background of the project and shares the views from some participating districts.
 We recommend using this flyer as a way to introduce Speak Up to your district or school administrators.

-The Speak Up promotional flyer is an easy way to share the Speak Up URL and survey password to participants.
+The Speak Up Student flyer is an easy way to share the Speak Up URL to participants.
 We recommend posting this flyer around your school(s) or to send home with students as a way to get their parents involved.
 On the back of the flyer, provide the Spanish translation.

 Student Invitation Flyer

-This informational flyer is a great way to create awareness about the survey to your students.
+This informational flyer is a great way to create awareness about Speak Up to your students.
 The flyer explains the background of the Speak Up project and the importance of student participation.
-Also provides simple step by steps instructions for students to access the survey.
+Also provides simple step by steps instructions for students to access the online questions.
+Flyer can be edited to include your school/district specific information.

 Parent Invitation Flyer

-This informational flyer is a great way to create awareness about the survey to parents of your K-12 students.
+his informational flyer is a great way to create awareness about Speak Up to parents of your K-12 students.
 The flyer explains the background of the Speak Up project and the importance of parent participation.
-Also provides simple step by steps instructions for parents to access the survey.
+Also provides simple step by steps instructions for parents to access the online questions.
+Flyer can be edited to include your school/district specific information.

 Teacher Invitation Flyer

-This informational flyer is a great way to create awareness about the survey to teachers.
+This informational flyer is a great way to create awareness about Speak Up to teachers.
 The flyer explains the background of the Speak Up project and the importance of parent participation.
-Also provides simple step by steps instructions for teachers to access the survey.
+Also provides simple step by steps instructions for teachers to access the online questions.
+Flyer can be edited to include your school/district specific information.

 This informational guide is a great resource for administrators interested in learning more about Speak Up.
-This two page guide provides background information on Speak Up, the benefits of participation, what’s included in the survey and the steps required to get your district involved.
+This two-page guide provides background information on Speak Up, the benefits of participation, what’s included in the online collection process and the steps required to get your district involved.
 We recommend sharing this flyer with school or district administrators that are interested in participating but may not have the background information to get started.

 To get your school/ district involved download this two-page letter and deliver it to a principal or any teacher at your school.
 The letter describes how your school or district can register to participate in Speak Up.

-Wear this badge proudly as you display it on your website, your e-mails, your social media sites, blog, and more!
-Enjoy, and remember to get the rest of your community to Speak Up from October through December!
+Proudly display your Speak Up participation with our Speak Up digital badges and student participation certificates.
+Display your digital badge on your website, your e-mails, your social media sites, blog, and more!
+Then encourage your students to participate with our Speak Up certificate of completion template.
+Enjoy, and remember to get the rest of your community to Speak Up from October through January!

 Use these emails to quickly get the word out to your school(s).
-These emails provide information about the benefits of Speak Up, how to take the survey, and more.
+These emails provide information about the benefits of Speak Up, how access the online questions, and more.
 Feel free to change the content to better fit your school(s).

 Not part of a school or district—help get the word out with our Partner Promotional Materials.